ertekin-research-group/CLAMM/CLAMM_Fit/README.md

 ```

 ### 2. **Cluster Definition File (`cluster_in.json`)**
 This file defines the motifs and types of clusters to be analyzed.
-An a simple cluster_in file could look like this:
+A simple cluster_in file could look like this:

 ```json
 {